jina-ai/docs/chapters/mime-type/index.rst

-A guide on mime types in Jina
+A Guide on MIME Types in Jina
 =============================

+This guide explains what a mime type is, how to assign them manually or automatically to a Document and how you can work with them on a Chunk or Driver level.

 Summary
 -------
-The mime type of a document is a string property (``document.mime_type``).
+The MIME type of a Document is a string property (``document.mime_type``).
-It is used in order to store the type of the document.
+It is used to store the type of the Document.
-This information can be used by the drivers to handle documents differently based on their mime type.
+This information can be used by the Drivers to handle Documents differently based on their MIME type.
-The mime type of a document can be set to one of the values in ``mimetypes.types_map.values()`` (e.g. video/mpeg, text/html, image/jpeg, application/msword...).
+The MIME type of a Document can be set to one of the values in ``mimetypes.types_map.values()`` (e.g. video/mpeg, text/html, image/jpeg, application/msword...).
-It can be automatically derived from the content of the document or being overwritten manually.
+It can be automatically derived from the content of the Document or being overwritten manually.
-The mime type is set automatically when defining one of the content attributes ``uri``, ``text`` or ``buffer``.
+The MIME type is set automatically when defining one of the content attributes ``uri``, ``text`` or ``buffer``.

-Automatic mime type assignment
+Automatic MIME Type Assignment
 ------------------------------
-The following example illustrates which mime types are automatically derived from the content attributes:
+The following example shows which MIME types are automatically derived from the content attributes:

 .. confval:: auto_assignment.py